Sewlell/Livygo/README.md

 1. License Change as mentioned above.
 2. Introducing Question Type 6, Type 6c to be precise for Japanese Kanji ( it will rename to 6a once I merge it with Hanzi and Hanja ).
 This is a character-stroke recognition question that only appear in Handwrite Circle (`handwritecirc` in `lesson_progress.json`).
 Basically what you do is write on a canvas and the code will check whether it is in correct order or not.
    - The process of develop this have throw me out.
 I originally want to utilize [KanjiVG](https://github.com/KanjiVG/kanjivg) to do some kind of SVG-stroke check, however it ended up a catastrophe with the entire expected stroke inverted, and that the code have no clue how to deal with `startPoint` and `endPoint`.
    - Even when I change the way the codebase to recognize stroke using 6-points circle measure.
-It works surprisingly OK, but it might have issue expanding to much more specific stroke. (`CURVE` is stated in the code but I have no idea what is the stroke for the code to recognize `CURVE`)
+It works surprisingly OK, but it might have issue expanding to much more specific stroke. (`CURVE` is stated in the code but I have no idea what is the stroke for the code to recognize `CURVE` without getting `LEFT_FALLING` or `RIGHT_FALLING`)
-   - OCR Validation doesn't worked at the moment.
+   - OCR Validation is not available to make it more local-available.
 3. Remove clutter in `question.html`.
 Also met the same fate as last update's `mainnightly.html`.

 Yup, that's it.
 Just three.
 The next step would be Type 5 ( many-subquestion phrase/grammar/vocabulary question ) and Type 1a 1b ( Split `translation` and `word` for either answer or question ).